-Fixed Remuneration 100% of fixed pay awarded in cash STI (133 participants) Performance period (1 year).
-Performance is assessed against agreed KPI's.
-70% awarded in cash 30% of total STI award deferred in the form of performance rights (subject to 3-year service requirement) Fixed Remuneration LTI (14 participants) 50% of LTI award (subject to perfor vests at the end of year 3 25% of award based on a development return hurdle (performance measured at the end of year 3) 75% of award based on ROCE hurdle (performance measured at the end of year 3) mance/service requirements) 50% of LTI award (subject to perfo sts at the end of year 4 Year 4
+Fixed 100% of fixed Remuneration pay awarded in cash STI Performance period (1 year).
+30% of total STI award (133 participants) Performance is assessed deferred in the form of against agreed KPI's.
+70% performance rights (subject to 3-year service requirement) awarded in cash 25% of award based on a development return hurdle (14 participants) (performance measured at the Fixed Remuneration end of year 3) 75% of award based on ROCE hurdle (performance measured at the end of year 3) 50% of LTI award (subject to performance/service requirements) vests at the end of year 3 50% of LTI award (subject to performance/service requirements) vests at the end of year 4 Year 1 Year 4